Stinky-c/Wavelink/docs/recipes.rst

 Creating Players and VoiceProtocol
 ----------------------------------
-WaveLink 1.0 was reworked to revolve around Discord.py's new VoiceProtocol.
+WaveLink 1.0 was reworked to revolve around Disnake's new VoiceProtocol.
 What this means is that accessing your `Player` instance, is easier and more intuitive.
 Below are some common examples of how to use the new VoiceProtocol with WaveLink.